ebuchman/blog/content/posts/uoa.md

 action of great priests employed by the world's central banks.

 Ability to theorize about these problems wasn't wholly absent, however.
-Europe, esepcially, has a long history of it.
+20th century Europe, esepcially, has a long history of tuning to the problem of balancing the payments graph.
 Keynes' *bancor* proposal at Bretton Woods, which was based on EF Schumachers work on multi-lateral clearing,[^schumacher] was a recognition of the need to balance the